rotationalio/rotational.io/content/en/blog/2023-05-08-age-of-postsql.md

 ## Red Flags
-What are some of the signs to look out for that it might be time for a PostSQL solution?
+What are some of the signs to look out for that it might be time for a PostSQL solution rather than building (and forever maintaining) a homemade hybrid?

 ### 1. The tools you're using aren't working for what you need them to do
 For instance, maybe queries are fast, but writes/upserts are so slow that they're preventing you from launching a high value new feature.